SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 7. As you have probably realised in the exercises [on docker](../s3_reproducibility/docker.md), it can take a long time to build the kind of containers we are working with and they can be quite large.
-There is a reason for this and that is that Pytorch is a very large framework with a lot of dependencies.
+There is a reason for this and that is that PyTorch is a very large framework with a lot of dependencies.
 ONNX on the other hand is a much smaller framework.
-This kind of makes sense, because Pytorch is a framework that primarily was designed for developing e.g. training models, while ONNX is a framework that is designed for serving models.
+This kind of makes sense, because PyTorch is a framework that primarily was designed for developing e.g. training models, while ONNX is a framework that is designed for serving models.
 Let's try to quantify this.

-    1. Construct a dockerfile that builds a docker image with Pytorch as a dependency.
+    1. Construct a dockerfile that builds a docker image with PyTorch as a dependency.
 The dockerfile does actually not need to run anything.
 Repeat the same process for the ONNX runtime.
 Bonus point for developing a docker image that takes a [build arg](https://docs.docker.com/build/guide/build-args/) at build time that specifies if the image should be built with CUDA support or not.

         ??? success "Solution"

-            The dockerfile for the Pytorch image could look something like this
+            The dockerfile for the PyTorch image could look something like this

             ```dockerfile linenums="1" title="inference_pytorch.dockerfile"
             --8<-- "s10_extra/exercise_files/inference_pytorch.dockerfile"